LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[MMSCapitalismA]] - Difference and division are core-components of capitalist thriving
 - [[MMSCityPublicReportCenter]] - No Title
 - [[MMSCollaborationA]] - Intellectual property is wasteful and threatens our planet
+- [[MMSCommuni-1]] - Question to the community: How do you stare aware of people's efforts and insights beyond your own discipline?
 - [[MMSCommuniA]] - Original intentions behind *My Marble Sharings* (also called mostly.mutual.studio)
 - [[MMSDigitalComA]] - Communicating about communication between friends
 - [[MMSFinanceVisual]] - most of the money on this planet is not tied to any real valuable thing